 5 Quick Facts About Adult-Use Cannabis in California

 On January 1, 2018, it became legal for adults at least 21 years of age to purchase cannabis in the state of California without a physician’s recommendation.
-Nearly three months since this milestone, the rules surrounding cannabis, and especially cannabis business licensing, remain murky.
-To help you decipher the abundance of complex information out there, we’ve put together a list of five quick facts about the adult-use scene in California.
+Nearly three months since this milestone, the rules surrounding cannabis, and especially cannabis business licensing, remain unclear.
+To help you understand the complexities of the cannabis market, we’ve put together a list of five quick facts about the adult-use scene in California.

 Under the Compassionate Use Act of 1996, California was the first state to legalize cannabis for medical use.
-For 20 years, the medical cannabis market thrived before the passage of the Medicinal and Adult-Use Cannabis Regulation and Safety Act of 2016, which allows adults to legally purchase cannabis.
+For 20 years, the medical cannabis market thrived before the passage of the Medicinal and Adult-Use Cannabis Regulation and Safety Act of 2016, which allows adults to purchase cannabis legally.

-While it’s now legal for adults 21 and older to buy cannabis, consumption of cannabis is a different story.
-Cannabis must be consumed on private property and it remains illegal to smoke cannabis in public.
-Some local jurisdictions allow consumption on premises of licensed retailers, but it’s not common and you should always check with your local jurisdiction prior to partaking.
+While it’s now legal for adults 21 and older to buy cannabis, consumption is a different story.
+Currently, it is illegal to consume, smoke, eat, or vape cannabis in public.
+It is also illegal to open a package containing cannabis or any cannabis products in public.
+This includes parks, sidewalks, businesses, and residential areas.
+Some local jurisdictions allow consumption on premises of licensed retailers, but it’s not common, and you should always check with your local jurisdiction before partaking.

 Licensing is well underway, with the aforementioned authorities currently accepting applications.
 The different license types businesses can apply for include: cultivation, manufacturing, testing laboratory, retailer, distributor, and microbusiness.
-Licenses are either designated as “M” for medical or “A” for adult-use.
-Testing laboratories will be excepted from the M and A designation, as they can test products intended for use by both populations.
+Licenses fall into one of two categories: “M” for medical or “A” for adult use.
+Testing laboratories are the exception to the M and A designation, as they can test products intended for use by both sectors.

 Industry experts are planning to see an overall elevation in cannabis business practices within the state of California.
-Consumers can expect to see improvements in dispensary aesthetic and customer experience, more robust product matrices and product literature, and a stronger prevalence of highly professional branding, among others.
-Some of these changes will be brought on by increased competition, others by new rules and regulations.
-For example, the state will begin enforcing product labeling more rigidly, requiring labels to clearly and accurately indicate where the cannabis was grown.
+Consumers can also expect to see improvements in dispensary aesthetics and customer experience, more robust product matrices and product literature, and a stronger prevalence of highly professional branding—some of these changes incited by increased competition, others by new rules and regulations.
+For example, the state will enforce product labeling rigidly, requiring labels to clearly and accurately indicate where the cannabis was grown.